expressive-symposium/expressive-symposium.github.io/2025/keynotes.md

 		  <img src="/img/2025/Paul.jpg" class="img-responsive img-thumbnail">
 		</figure>

-		  <p>Abstract:<br/>25 Years of Chasing the Light Compositing actors into virtual environments has been a visual effects challenge since the earliest days of cinema.
+		  <p>Abstract:<br/>Compositing actors into virtual environments has been a visual effects challenge since the earliest days of cinema.
 Achieving believable integration requires both high-quality matting — so the edges between subject and background are clean — and accurate lighting, so the subject appears plausibly illuminated by the surrounding environment.
 First introduced in 2000, the light stage was developed to solve this lighting problem.
 It enables actors to be illuminated by images of the virtual world around them — an approach analogous to image-based lighting for CGI elements.
 Over the past 25 years, light stages have undergone continuous change: from a single light bulb to an array of strobes to a sphere of LEDs to a wall of panels; from head-sized to body-sized to scene-scale systems.
 Along the way, it has enabled advances in 3D scanning, relighting in post, and volumetric capture.
 This talk will trace the evolution of the light stage through its many reimaginings, highlight key production applications, and explore where this technology might lead next.</p>

 		  <p>Biography:<br/>Paul Debevec received his degrees in Computer Engineering and Mathematics from the University of Michigan in 1992 and earned a Ph.D. in Computer Science from the University of California, Berkeley in 1996.
 He is currently the Chief Research Officer at Netflix’s Eyeline Studios, an Adjunct Research Professor at the University of Southern California, and a Governor of the Visual Effects Branch of the Academy of Motion Picture Arts and Sciences.
 		  His contributions to visual effects and virtual production have been featured in films such as The Matrix, Avatar, and Gravity.
 His work has been recognized with two Academy Awards, the SMPTE Progress Medal, and a Lifetime Achievement Emmy Award.